CONSTITUTION & BY-LAWS

 Article VII – Officers and Directors

-Officers shall consist of the President, Vice President, Treasurer, Secretary, and three Board Members at Large.
-The Governing Board shall consist of the Officers and the Directors, herein after known as the Board of Directors(B.O.D.).
+Officers shall consist of the President, Vice President, Treasurer, Secretary, Social Chair and two Board Members at Large.
+The Governing Board shall consist of the Officers and the Directors, hereinafter known as the Board of Directors(B.O.D.).

 Article VIII – Meetings

 - The regular meeting shall be once each month.
-A regular meeting may be cancelled by the President with the approval of a majority of the Board.
+A regular meeting may be canceled by the President with the approval of a majority of the Board.

 - Regular business meetings shall be held each month between regular meetings either online or in person.